AndrewGarwood/415-artificial-intelligence/README.md

 # 415-artificial-intelligence (Fall 2019) (Python)
-My solutions to assignments from the course "Introduction to Artificial Intelligence" Not pretty, much to reformat.
+My solutions to assignments from the course "Introduction to Artificial Intelligence"
+#### Not pretty; Among others, there are formatting errors that need correcting in order to follow proper style guides.
 Still has interesting material.

 ### a2: Basic Problem-Solving Techniques, and Problem Formulation